zzzprojects/docs/learnentityframeworkcore.com/pages/dbcontext/change-tracker.md

 - Modified
 - Deleted

 Entities in the `Added` state will be inserted as new records into the database.
-Entities in the `Modified` state will have their values updated in the database to the current property values.
+Entities in the `Modified` state will have their values updated in the database according to the current property values.
 Entities in the `Deleted` state will be removed from the database.
-No action will be taken in respect of entities marked as `Unchanged`.
+No action will be taken with respect to entities marked as `Unchanged`.

 Change tracking begins as soon as an entity is _loaded_.
 An entity is loaded as a result of being returned from a query or by being introduced to the context through one of the following methods of the `DbContext`